larrystudios/brainhurtgames/.github/ISSUE_TEMPLATE/brain-hurt-games-new-question-request-template.md

 Correct : (Choose 1/2/3)
 Difficulty : (Easy / Normal / Hard / Insane / Crazy / Impossible)

-Note : You may attach a photo or a drawing with the issue, if you can’t attach it please contact KornLS#3384 on Discord, or open another issue.
+Note : You may attach a photo or a drawing with the issue.
+If you can’t attach it, please try again by copying the information you wrote, before reloading the page.